ProjectLibertyLabs/siwf/docs/src/Actions/Actions.md

 1. Generate Provider Login Request Payload and Signature ([Generator Tool](../Generate.md)) ([Documentation](../SignatureGeneration.md))
 2. Build and send the user to the Authentication URL ([See Details](./Start.md))
-3. Receive a callback from Frequency Access
+3. Receive a callback from Frequency Access or other SIWF compatible system
-4. Retrieve and process the login response from Frequency Access ([See Details](./Response.md))
+4. Retrieve and process the login response ([See Details](./Response.md))

 ### Sequence Diagram